stac-extensions/sar/README.md

 | SGC               | complex   | Single-look Ground projected Complex image |
 | SLC               | complex   | Single-look Ground projected Complex image (used by Sentinel-1) |

 This can vary by data provider, who all may use slightly different names.
-Sentinel-1 for instance uses `GRD`, wihch is the same as the more general `MGD` and `SLC` instead of `SGC`.
+Sentinel-1 for instance uses `GRD`, which is the same as the more general `MGD` and `SLC` instead of `SGC`.

 ### Common Frequency Band Names